Bubbly98/TECH-MENTORS/README.md

 # TECH-MENTORS
-Tech Mentors This is a website for an institute that provides higher studies online.
+This is a website for an institute that provides higher studies online.

 ------------Features of the website are----------- 1.Users can browse courses/programs by category